yokoffing/ChatGPT-Prompts/README.md

 #### [Product ideas table](https://unofficialbird.com/emollick/status/1628192891439923201)
 Example 1
-> * Create a table of `three` `luxury names` for a new `brand of smartwatch for men inspired by Shapespeare` along with `referencing his quotes`, reasons they are good, logo descriptions, and Midjourney V4 prompts to creat prototype images.
+> * Create a table of `three` `luxury names` for a new `brand of smartwatch for men inspired by Shakespeare` along with `referencing his quotes`, reasons they are good, logo descriptions, and Midjourney V4 prompts to create prototype images.
 > * Can you generate some more names, and put them in a table with the ones you already generated?
 And add one last column with a Midjourney V4 prompt to create a prototype image for that watch.

 Example 2